 Vulvar melanoma accounts for about 5 percent of all vulvar cancers.
 A melanoma presents as a dark patch of discoloration.
 There is a high risk of this type of cancer spreading to other parts of the body, a process known as metastasis.
 It may affect younger women.

 Adenocarcinoma originates in glandular tissue, and in this case, the cells line the glands in the vulva.
-This type accounts for a very small proportion of vulvar cancers.
+It accounts for a very small proportion of vulvar cancers.

 Sarcoma originates in the connective tissue.
 Most cancers of this type are malignant.
-This is a rare type of vulvar cancer.
+It is rare.

 Verrucous carcinoma is a subtype of the squamous cell cancer, and it tends to appear as a slowly growing wart.

-The outlook is normally good if the cancer is localized at diagnosis, meaning that it has not spread, and if the woman receives prompt and appropriate treatment.
+The outlook is normally good if diagnosis happens in the early stages, before the cancer spreads, and if the woman receives prompt and appropriate treatment.

 The first sign is usually a lump or ulceration, possibly with itching, irritation, or bleeding.